raine/tgreddit/README.md

 # Optional.
 Defaults to $HOME/.local/state/tgreddit/data.db3.
 db_path = "/path/to/data.db3"

-# Token of telegram bot -- you get this from @botfather
+# Token of your Telegram bot - you get this from @botfather.
 telegram_bot_token = "..."

 # Keep the program running after checking configured subreddits for new posts,